kmeshavkin/rxmask/README.md

 # rxmask.js
 ## Description
 Very simple to install and use mask for <input> made using regex.
+Basically it uses regular expression to parse mask and then dynamically creates another regex to parse whatever content is in <input> tag.
 I decided against making it full blown module or library so it's a bit less practical, but that way I will not bloat this project too much.
 Testing is what really needed in this project, though I decided against using it just for simplicity's sake so I can move on to another project.
 Later I can get back to this project when I will be more experienced with modules, testing and other common practices (also with fixing bugs), maybe even making full-blown library out of this.